How does an employer apply the computer employee exemption to cutting-edge computer jobs?

 - A combination of the above duties, the performance of which requires the same level of skills.

-The employee must also be compensated on either a salary or fee basis at a rate of not less than $455 per week (increasing to $913 per week on December 1, 2016) or $27.63 per hour to qualify for the computer employee exemption.
+The employee must also be compensated on either a salary or fee basis at a rate of not less than $455 per week or $27.63 per hour to qualify for the computer employee exemption.
 The computer employee exemption does not include employees engaged in the manufacture or repair of computer hardware and related equipment.
 For example, information technology specialist are generally not exempt as they do not exercise discretion or independent judgment, but rather apply established techniques and procedures, and their primary duty does not include any of those enumerated above.

 Additionally, employees whose work is highly dependent on the use of computers and computer programs, including engineers, help desk employees, computer design employees, but who are not primarily engaged in computer systems analysis and programming, are not exempt under the computer employee exemption.